Maretzky85/FiszkiRESTApi/README.md

   - Users can edit / delete items created by them
   - Multiple category chan be choosen for browsing
   - User can set daily / weekly goals to learn number of question or master a topic

+### Plans:
+  - Create Android App that will consume this API